Follow Coach Dan Bassett on Twitter

-Dan Bassett enters his second season as an assistant coach at SFA in 2014, primarily working with the defensive units.
+Dan Bassett enters his third season as an assistant coach at SFA in 2015, primarily working with the defensive units.
 Bassett's main responsibilities include serving as the team's recruiting coordinator, handling video analysis of opponents, in addition to assisting with the day-to-day aspects of the program.